jeffhowarth/ee-edu/src/patterns/zonal-operations.md

 # _**zonal operations**_

-Zonal operations analyze pixel values in one layer based zones (regions) defined by another layer.
-In Earth Engine, the zones are generally defined by features in a feature collection.
+Zonal operations analyze pixel values in one layer based on zones (regions) defined by another layer.
+In Earth Engine, the zones are often (but not always) defined by features in a feature collection.

 _more soon_